abpframework/abp/docs/en/suite/generating-crud-page.md

 * **Page title**: Specifies the page title for the current entity.
 It will be used in the page title as the localization key, so you can localize it for different languages later on.

-* **Base class**: There are several base classes that comes out of the box from the ABP Framework.
+* **Base class**: There are several base classes that comes out of the box from the ABP.
 Basically there are 2 main types of entity. `AggregateRoot` and simple `Entity`.
 And these two have 2 more variants with `Audited` and `FullAudited` derivatives.

   If your entity consists of child entities like an `Order` with its `OrderDetail ` entities, then you should choose [AggregateRoot](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Ddd.Domain/Volo/Abp/Domain/Entities/AggregateRoot.cs) / [AuditedAggregateRoot](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Ddd.Domain/Volo/Abp/Domain/Entities/Auditing/AuditedAggregateRoot.cs) / [FullAuditedAggregateRoot](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.Ddd.Domain/Volo/Abp/Domain/Entities/Auditing/FullAuditedAggregateRoot.cs).